pebsconsulting/bach/README.md

 ### Convert to and from XML, Python Literals, Python XML Element Trees

-Bach documents have a 1:1 mapping between XML, a recursive data structure made up of native Python types and string literals, and more.
+Bach documents have a 1:1 mapping between XML; a recursive data structure made up of native Python types and string literals; Python Element Trees, and more.
+Use Bach with all the powerful tools you expect, like XLST, XQuery, DTD and XML Schemas.

 ### Shorthand attribute syntax configurable at parse-time

 A special "shorthand" syntax can expand attributes like `.myClass` into `class="myClass"`.
-The shorthand syntax is fully configurable at parse-time, including
+The shorthand syntax is fully configurable at parse-time, including (soon) customisable encoding of lists and sets e.g. how to combine multiple CSS classes into one attribute.

 ### Efficient portable parser